Salvation Islands: Visiting French Guiana

 The ruins include the living quarters for guards and wardens, who lived separately from the prisoners but within the colony.
 Tim Johnson

-The French first attempted settlement in FG in the 17th century, and by the 18th century it was clear that things were not going well.
+The French first attempted settlement in FG in the 17th century, and by the 18th century, it was clear that things were not going well.
 The hot, humid conditions and many tropical diseases killed most of the colonists.
-The three Îles du Salut (Salvation Islands) got their name because French missionaries fled here, offshore, to escape a spreading plague on the mainland.
+The three Iles du Salut (Salvation Islands) got their name because French missionaries fled here, offshore, to escape a spreading plague on the mainland.

-Huge trees now grow over and throughout the complex, strangely making it feel a little like Ta Prohm temple in Cambodia.
+Huge trees now grow throughout the complex, strangely making it feel a little like Ta Prohm temple in Cambodia.
 Above, a short-tailed hawk soared.
 And below, a line of leaf-cutter ants was a marvel.
 “They know when to stop and go, and when there’s danger, all by scent,” a guide told me as I crouched low to the ground, watching the line of ants with great curiosity.

 Ruins of prison walls.
 (Tim Johnson)